-Session 3: Justice and diplomacy: understanding the politics of foreign policy (Day School 23 February 2018)
+Session 3: Justice and diplomacy: understanding the politics of foreign policy (Day School 22 February 2019)

 In this session, we will examine the changing character of diplomacy through different state and supranational actors, and will examine the range of foreign policy instruments they have at their disposal (from the cultural and political to the economic and military), considering as we do so their appropriateness as well as their limitations.
 Particular attention will be paid to the capabilities and expectations of global actors and international communities, as well as to the tensions between order, sovereignty and justice between these actors.
-The role of the United Nations and the Security Council will also be explored in this policy context, including its role in legitimising military intervention.
+The role of the United Nations and the Security Council will also be explored in this policy context, including its role in legitimising military intervention, and the changing status of 'humanitarian' interventions.

-Session 4: Governance and globalisation: non-state actors and global civil society (Day School 16 March 2018)
+Session 4: Governance and globalisation: non-state actors and global civil society (Day School 15 March 2019)